-This melting pot of influences is evident in the humid city’s newest design-forward hotel, The RuMa Hotel & Residences, which means “home” in Malay.
+This variety of influences is evident in the humid city’s newest design-forward hotel, The RuMa Hotel & Residences, which means “home” in Malay.
 The idea behind its look is that if any aspect of the design was in another location it would look out of place.
 In a way, it’s a contemporary retelling of KL’s history, reaching back to the mid-1800s when it came up in tin mining.
-Lamps, a glorious copper ceiling in the lobby and the mesmerizing antechamber are a tribute—a very glamorous tribute—to that industry.
+Lamps, a glorious copper ceiling in the lobby, and the mesmerizing antechamber are a tribute—a very glamorous tribute—to that industry.
 Then there are old wooden pillars salvaged from Malaysian village homes, spiral staircases representing KL’s colonial days, etched Indian trays as coffee tables, Forbidden City–style floor tiles, and a gilded kebaya (the traditional women’s dress) rendered in gilded butterflies, commissioned by a local designer to promote local arts and design.

 The way The RuMa’s design tells a story is a theme that continues with food.
 At Atas restaurant, modern Malaysian cuisine is played with by a Canadian chef who features local produce and flavors but in Western-inspired plates—think heirloom tomatoes with whipped tofu and salted plum dressing, dry-aged duck breast with kedongdong and five spice, and charred baby corn with reduced coconut and pecorino.
 You won’t find these exact dishes elsewhere, just like you won’t ever spot some of those at Yun House, in the glamorous new Four Seasons Hotel Kuala Lumpur, where 209 sleek guest rooms and suites reflect KL heritage through local art and Royal Selangor pewter touches.
-The most unique on the vast, comprehensive menu: fried eggplant with cereal, an incomprehensibly addictive dish.
-(The hotel’s Bar Trigona is equally innovative, mixing up libations with special citrusy Malaysian honey, while interested parties can ave the concierge arrange a visit just outside the city to A Little Farm on the Hill to pick organic veggies and have a meal.)
+The most unique on the vast, comprehensive menu: deep-fried eggplant with cereal, an incomprehensibly addictive dish.
+(The hotel’s Bar Trigona is equally innovative, mixing up libations with special citrusy Malaysian honey, while interested parties can have the concierge arrange a visit just outside the city to A Little Farm on the Hill to pick organic veggies and have a meal.)

 Less of the circus is Lot 10 Hutong, which appears like a mall’s basement food court, but is so much more than that.
 This is where locals feast on national treasure–status meals, with prices far lower than at Jalan Alor.
-Penang’s famous char kway teow noodles (similar to pad Thai), Hainan chicken rice, Cantonese roasted duck, and wantan mee with pork ribs represent some of the best hawker eats in Kuala Lumpur—they each must have at least 40 years of history—curated into one convenient air-conditioned space.
+Penang’s famous char kway teow noodles (similar to pad Thai), Hainan chicken rice, Cantonese roasted duck, and wantan mee with pork ribs represent some of the best hawker eats in Kuala Lumpur—they each have at least 40 years of history—curated into one convenient air-conditioned space.